 "This trip is worth the time and money.
-I’m not a person who travels in tour groups, and I’ve never done a package tour before.
+I’m not a person who travels in groups, and I’ve never done a package program before.
 I was very impressed with what I gained from this trip.
 I learned a tremendous amount, and also was able to solidify so many things that I have 'learned' but didn’t 'know' in a concrete way".
 Aubrey, 2011 group

-Legend for meals included in your tour:
+Legend for meals included in your program:

 B=Breakfast, L=Lunch, D=Dinner